strvcom/docker-open-knowledge/lectures/session-1/README.md

 By default, root in a container is the same root (uid 0) as on the host machine.
 If a user manages to break out of an application running as root in a container, he may be able to gain access to the host with the same root user.

 #### COPY
 Copies local files into the container.
+Ignores files listed in .dockerignore

 #### CMD
 Default executable in the container.